foremast/foremast/_docs/configuration_files/application_json.rst

          deploy to an ALPHA path
        - ``"mirror"`` - Only used in S3 deployments.
 Contents are deployed as-is, no version or LATEST directory
+       - ``"branchrelease"`` - Only used in S3 deployments.
+S3 Folders coorelate to
+         Git Branches, using versions and LATEST directory

 ``security_group`` Block
 ~~~~~~~~~~~~~~~~~~~~~~~~